Wild Orchid II: Two Shades of Blue: Plot

-In 1958 California, 16-year-old girl "Blue" McDonald travels from town to town with her father, drug-addicted musician "Ham" McDonald.
+In 1958 California, 16-year-old girl Blue McDonald travels from town to town with her father, drug-addicted musician Ham McDonald.
 While passing through a small town, Blue meets Josh Winslow, a young man who flirts with her on his way to church.
 In Sacramento, Ham gets a job at a jazz club.
 After a show, Ham uses all the money he earned to buy heroin.
 While attempting to quit using, Ham goes through withdrawal pains.
 Blue eventually mentions to Jules, the club's owner, what Ham is going through.
 Jules offers to give her some heroin in exchange for sex.
 Blue allows Jules to take her virginity and then delivers the heroin to Ham.
 After learning how she obtained it, an angry Ham takes the heroin, enters his car and later dies in a crash.

 Days later, Elle, a madame who used to know Ham, approaches Blue and offers her a job as a prostitute.
 Believing that she has no other option, Blue goes to Elle's brothel, a mansion outside the city.
 There, Elle forces Blue to strip naked and then coaches her in the art of seduction.
 Blue eventually learns how to remain calm while working with clients.
 One day, Josh and his father, Colonel Winslow, visit the brothel.
 Winslow has brought Josh to lose his virginity.
 Josh does not recognize Blue, who, after donning a wig, leads him into her room.
 There, they have sex.
 Blue later partakes with other prostitutes in a bachelor party for wealthy client J.J.
 Clark.
 Irritated by J.J.'s arrogance, Blue strips in the middle of the party and taunts J.J. to do the same.
 Elle later warns Blue never to humiliate a client again or she will be physically harmed.

-Later, Senator Dixon, one of Blue's first clients, sends for her.
+Later, Senator Todd Dixon, one of Blue's first clients, sends for her.
 "Sully" Sullivan, Elle's middle-aged driver, bodyguard and bouncer, drives Blue to Dixon's hotel.
-There, she is ambushed by the Senator, a bodyguard, and two other men with a film camera and lights.
+There, she is ambushed by Dixon, a bodyguard and two other men with a film camera and lights.
 Despite her protests, the cameraman films as a hood is placed over Blue's head and she is handcuffed to the bed.
 Sully interrupts the stag film in progress.
 Dixon draws a gun, but Sully overpowers him and escapes with Blue.